luisdmaco/The-Beach-Saver-Game/README.md

 # The Beach Saver

-**The Beach Saver** ist ein Spiel, das entwickelt wurde, um das Bewusstsein für die Verschmutzung der Strände zu schärfen.
-Das Projekt war das Abschlussprojekt für die Vorlesung "Programación II" an der Universidad Peruana de Ciencias Aplicadas (UPC).
+**The Beach Saver** is a game developed to raise awareness about beach pollution.
+This project was the final project for the "Programación II" course at the Universidad Peruana de Ciencias Aplicadas (UPC).

-## Beschreibung
+## Description

-In **The Beach Saver** übernimmt der Spieler die Rolle eines Sammlers, der Müll an den Stränden einsammelt.
-Ziel des Spiels ist es, die Strände sauber zu halten und das Bewusstsein für Umweltprobleme zu fördern.
+In **The Beach Saver**, the player takes on the role of a collector who picks up trash on the beaches.
+The goal of the game is to keep the beaches clean and raise awareness about environmental issues.

-## Merkmale
+## Features

-- **Spielziel**: Sammeln von Müll an den Stränden.
+- **Game Objective**: Collect trash on the beaches.
-- **Bewusstseinsbildung**: Spieler lernen die Auswirkungen der Umweltverschmutzung auf die Strände kennen.
+- **Awareness**: Players learn about the impact of pollution on beaches.
-- **Einfacher Einstieg**: Das Spiel ist leicht verständlich und kann von Spielern jeden Alters gespielt werden.
+- **Easy to Play**: The game is simple to understand and can be played by people of all ages.

-## Technologien
+## Technologies

-Das Spiel wurde mit den folgenden Technologien entwickelt:
+The game was developed using the following technologies:
-- Programmiersprachen: C++.
+- Programming Languages: C++.
-- Entwicklungsumgebung: Konsole.
+- Development Environment: Console.
 - IDEs: Visual Studio